Faces of Magnum:

 How long have you worked at Magnum?

 I worked for UPS for 34 years before coming to Magnum.
-I retired from UPS Freight on January third, 2014 and started with Magnum on January 6th I have a relationship with Magnum because Magnum delivered to areas in MN, WI, ND and SD for UPS freight that we did not go to.
+I retired from UPS Freight on January 3, 2014, and started with Magnum on January 6th.
+I have a relationship with Magnum because Magnum delivered to areas in MN, WI, ND and SD for UPS freight that we did not go to.
 They needed a terminal manager out of the Blaine location, which was right across the street from the UPS freight terminal.
-I interviewed with Mark Heining and Scott O’Keefe and left on a Friday from UPS Freight and went across the street to Magnum the following Monday.
-Two days of retirement were enough for me, and I’ve never regretted coming to work as a recruiter for Magnum.
+I left on a Friday from UPS Freight and went across the street to Magnum the following Monday!

 What is your favorite part about working at Magnum?